 - Less risk of side effects.
 Exparel is administered in a single dose, limiting the amount of medicine you need and therefore limiting the risk for side effects.

 For more information on how opting for Exparel during your surgical procedure can provide long-lasting pain control and reduce the need for opioid medication after your oral surgery, please give us a call at Siouxland Oral & Maxillofacial Surgery to schedule a consultation.
 Drs.
-Miller and George will be happy to talk with you about adding this medication to your surgical treatment plan.
+Miller, George, and Leet will be happy to talk with you about adding this medication to your surgical treatment plan.

 Sedation and Oral Surgery at Siouxland Oral & Maxillofacial Surgery

-Our oral surgeons, Dr. Denis Miller and Dr. Louis George, are both trained and certified to administer all forms of outpatient anesthesia, including pediatric cases.
+Our oral surgeons, Dr. Denis Miller, Dr. Louis George, and Dr. Jason Leet, are trained and certified to administer all forms of outpatient anesthesia, including pediatric cases.
 If you would like more information about your anesthesia options for treatment, contact one of our offices.
 Our staff members will be happy to answer your questions or schedule you an appointment with one of our skilled oral surgeons.